sahilrajput03/sahilrajput03.github.io/Vscode Typescript.md

 ## eslint

-==You may disable prettier now onwards==
+**==You may disable prettier now onwards==**

-what to do, install globally or locally or both? [link](https://github.com/microsoft/vscode-eslint/issues/13) [link2](https://github.com/eslint/eslint/issues/6732)
+what to do, install globally or locally or both? [link](https://github.com/microsoft/vscode-eslint/issues/13) [](https://github.com/eslint/eslint/issues/6732)

+**==My new anwser: Install globally, and use it everywhere.
+And when react says you have another version, silent it with pref_light_check=true (check the variable name from the same error :D).
+And thats it.
+Use newer version always.
+Thats stable, thats why they have released it.☺==**

 The simple answer is, local one can only be accessd by specifying a script in package.json for that, and running the command like: ==npm run lint== or like using from the local executable with=>  ==node_modules/.bin/nodemon index.js== or you could you ==npx eslint== too for using the locally installed version.